 In general, chromatography uses the differences in chemicals to separate them.
 These differences might include their size, electric charge, or how well they stick to other material.

 Pincus MR, Lifshitz MS, Bock JL.
 Analysis: principles of instrumentation.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 4.
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 4.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.